 However, my rendition of homemade green bean casserole is nothing like that.
 Namely, there are no processed “cream of” soups used.

-It’s the best green bean casserole for me becase it’s healthier than its counterparts and retains some of the traditional aspects of green bean casserole but there’s a modern spin to it.
+It’s the best green bean casserole for me because it retains some of the traditional aspects of green bean casserole but there’s a modern spin to it.

 The subtle flavor of fresh thyme and robust flavor of the sautéed fresh mushrooms sends this predictable and common dish to the next level with delighted surprise.